Visiting Yosemite in April

 things to do in april

 If the weather is unfavorable while you are visiting, you can visit The Ansel Adams Gallery, which offers photography workshops, free camera walks, and other activities.
 The Yosemite Museum is another great option if the weather restricts you from being outside; it features seasonal historical exhibits about Yosemite and the surrounding region.
-Both are located by the Visitor Center in Yosemite Valley.
+Both are located in the Visitor Center in Yosemite Valley.

 Things to see in april

-yosemite april bridalveil falls tunnel overlook gray skiesThere are simply too many sights to see in Yosemite to be able to do them all justice in one trip, so here is a short list of sights you will want to put on your bucket list for your next April excursion.
+There are simply too many sights to see in Yosemite, and knocking them out in one trip would be egregious.
+Here is a short list of sights to put on the bucket list.

-Waterfalls: The waterfalls in Yosemite are spectacular any time of year, but in spring when the warmth of the sun and the longer days begin to melt the winter snow pack, the waterfalls burst forth like hundreds of firehoses and dump thousands of gallons of water over the valley’s towering cliffs.
+Waterfalls: The waterfalls in Yosemite are spectacular any time of year, but in spring, when the warmth of the sun and the longer days begin to melt the winter snowpack, the waterfalls burst forth like hundreds of firehoses and dump thousands of gallons of water over the valley’s towering cliffs.
 Bridalveil, upper Yosemite, Vernal, Nevada, Horsetail: the list goes on of these natural wonders that every visitor should get the chance to behold.

 Tunnel Overlook: By far the most famous of the overlooks along the road that leads into the valley, the tunnel overlook is worth a stop no matter how many times you’ve seen it.
-With the sheer massiveness of El Capitan to your left, the thundering Bridalveil Falls to your right, Half Dome rising in solitude in the distance, and the Merced river threading its way through the valley, this is a can’t miss photo opportunity.
-(The left most section of this view is shown in the image left).
+With the sheer massiveness of El Capitan to your left, the thundering Bridalveil Falls to your right, Half Dome rising in solitude in the distance, and the Merced River threading its way through the valley, this is a can’t-miss photo opportunity.
+(The leftmost section of this view is shown in the image left).

-Mariposa GroveThe shuttle should be running to Mariposa Grove by this time of the year and visitors can take it instead of making the trek to the grove of towering sequoias.
-These beasts of nature were originally protected by President Lincoln in 1864 and have wowed visitors to this day.
-The areas offers many hiking trials as well.
+Mariposa Grove: The shuttle should be running to Mariposa Grove by this time of the year, and visitors can take it instead of trekking to the towering Sequoias Grove.
+These giant trees were originally protected by President Lincoln in 1864 and continue to wow visitors today.
+The area offers many hiking trails as well.

-Granite Monoliths: Perhaps the most recognizable cliffs in the world, El Capitan and Half Dome are truly wonders to behold.
+Granite Monoliths: Perhaps the most recognizable cliffs in the world, El Capitan and Half Dome, are indeed wonders to behold.
 These must-see– or perhaps can’t-miss– features of Yosemite are iconic to the park and need to be experienced up close to really get a grasp on how big they are.
 Pictures don’t do them justice; take the time to get close to these massive rocks — El Cap is the largest single piece of granite in the world– and admire their sheer size.

 hiking in april

 While many trails are still covered in snow in April, trails in lower elevations may be accessible.
 Mirror Lake Trail and Cook’s Meadow Loop in the Valley, Lookout Point in Hetch Hetchy, and Wawona Meadow Loop in Wawona may be options for hiking trails.
-Early mornings will be very chilly in Yosemite, so be prepared with hats, gloves and warm layers.
+Early mornings will be very chilly in Yosemite, so be prepared with hats, gloves, and warm layers.
 You can read NPS’ current conditions to see what trails are open before heading out for the day.

 The trails in and around lower Mariposa Grove should also be snow free by this time of the year though the upper grove may still have some snow.
 Hiking is much more feasible in April than it is in January, February, or even March, but some of your options may still be limited depending on snowmelt.